Anshul-Solanki/CPAlgos/EllipticCurveCryptography/README.md

 Example curve with finite field of F17 is: y2 = x3 + 7 (mod17) , indicates all points which satisfy this equation (with mod)
 Hence elliptic curves used in cryptography are set of integer points in square matrix, not elliptic curves.

-These point (addition/multiplication) operations on EC are made irreversible with some steps (trapdoor) to be used for encryption
+These point operations create trapdoor function for ECC (details in later section)
 Useful tool to visualize elliptic curves based on equation - https://www.desmos.com/calculator/ialhd71we3

 **Public / Private keys - EC points**